Virtual Tour

 Watch our soda jerks make Dr Pepper the old-fashioned way at the Original Home of the Dr Pepper float.

-You can use your admission voucher for a free Dr Pepper or upgraded it to a Dr Pepper float made with another Texas favorite, Blue Bell ice cream.
+You can use your admission voucher for a complimentary Dr Pepper or choose to upgrade to a Dr Pepper float made with another Texas favorite, Blue Bell ice cream.

 7UP Botting Line